 On February 21, 2024, Change Healthcare (CHC) took some of their services offline in response to a cybersecurity attack.
 CHC, which UnitedHealthcare owns through its Optum subsidiary, had impacts to their systems and services after the cyberattack in February.
 The incident led to outages in these services for payers, providers and other parts of the U.S. health care system, including GEHA.
 GEHA works with CHC to provide several services to our members and providers, including payment processing, explanation of benefit (EOB) distribution and mail services.

 No. This outage does not impact your access to providers.
-There was an interruption in prescription services from Optum immediately after the outage occurred, but this has been resolved.
+There was an interruption in prescription services from Optum immediately after the outage occurred in February 2024, but that was resolved quickly.
 Please continue to get needed health care services while the back-office administrative issue is being resolved.

-GEHA members have been unable to access Explanation of Benefits (EOBs) online until now.
-However we resumed mailing EOBs in May, and digital EOBs are available from Feb.
-20 to present as of June 14 via your secure member portal on geha.com.
+GEHA members have been unable to access Explanation of Benefits (EOBs) online until June.
+However, we resumed mailing EOBs in May, and digital EOBs are available from February 20 to present as of June 14 via your secure member portal on geha.com.
+There may also be a delay in claims processing for payments to health care providers or to members who paid out-of-pocket.

 No. GEHA's internal technology and systems were not directly impacted by the cyberattack on Change Healthcare.